 Myth #7: The Tax Authorities are Incapable and Won’t Ever Audit You

 Time and time again, we hear from people who have been advised that being 100% compliant on their taxes in Georgia is unnecessary as “they’re never going to audit you anyway”.
 Leaving out the obvious issues with such advice, I can assure you that it also couldn’t be further from the truth.

 Not a month goes by at ExpatHub without someone contacting us to ask for our help or representation with an audit or a tax notice.
 In some cases, we’re talking about large amounts of money, but in others – quite the opposite.

-At the time of writing this in April 2021, things appear to have turned especially bad, with the Revenue Service having seemingly ramped up their efforts to recoup unpaid and underpaid taxes from various types of taxpayers.
-That has manifested in more audits being conducted, as well as more aggressive approaches taken in areas where the law can be interpreted in multiple ways.
+At the time of writing this (April 2021), things appear to have turned especially bad, with the Revenue Service having seemingly ramped up their efforts to recoup unpaid and underpaid taxes from various types of taxpayers.
+That has manifested in more audits being conducted, as well as more aggressive approaches being taken in areas where the law can be interpreted in multiple ways.

 For that reason, it’s as important as ever to seek high-quality tax advice, especially on matters where the law may not offer full clarity, such as Virtual Zone questions, FIZ (Free Industrial Zone), and Small Business Status requirements.